 part of an algebra word wall |

-Then during the school year, I found myself drawing linear graphs over and over again to help my algebra 2 students make links back to what they had learned in algebra-- y-intercepts, zeros, slope.
-So the next summer, I began making permanent, printable references for my walls, starting with this one for linear equations:
+Throughout that school year, I found myself drawing linear graphs over and over again to help my algebra 2 students make links back to what they had learned in algebra 1: y-intercepts, zeros, slope.
+So the next summer I began making permanent, printable references for my walls, starting with this one for linear equations:

-In the years since, teachers have requested math word walls for their own classrooms and I have tried my best to fulfill each of these requests.
-On this page you'll find links to every math word wall I've made, along with some of the great photos teachers have shared of their classrooms over the years.
+In the years since, as I've posted math word wall photos on social media, teachers have requested them for their own classrooms.
+On this page you'll find links to every math word wall I've made to date, along with some of the great photos teachers have shared of their own classroom math word walls.

 part of an algebra word wall |